 king, Francis II, into exile.

-Italy, the Swiss maintained for well over
+unification of Italy, the Swiss maintained for well over

 a century a cultural presence in Naples in the form of

-the

-in the world run by the Swiss government for the
+the world run by the Swiss government for the children

-Italian school with, at best, tenuous connections to
+essentially, just another Italian school with, at best,

-couple of gnomes from the banks in Zurich)
+Bern (and a couple of gnomes from the banks in Zurich)

 came down and closed our Swiss School some years ago,

 saying that Switzerland couldn't afford to keep it open.